do-mart/gramolang/README.md

 ### 3. Accessing keys from the environment
 If no key is provided, either directly or with a file, the package will look into the process environment with `os.environ`.
-The name of the environment variable is the same as the name used in the api key file and must equals one of the names in `API_KEY_NAMES`.
+The name of the environment variable is the same as the names used in the api key file.

 ### Errors or exceptions
 The package will raise an exception if no key value can be retrieved with one